Jach/cl-catmull-rom-spline/README.md

 load the system and execute `(spline-example:launch)`.
 Note that testing on an Ubuntu 16 system, even after apt-getting libsdl1.2-dev, this system was raising an error on load trying to find libSDL\_gfx.
 Continuing the load and launching still seemed to work anyway, though.
+But it's also resolveable by apt-getting libsdl-gfx1.2-dev.

 # License